skip to navigation

-skip to content
+Skip to main content

 Cut sliceable objects into batches, eg for paging display on a website

-Splits any sliceable object into batches::
+Splits any sliceable object into batches:

 >>> from batcher import Batcher